RepakaRamateja/Serverless-AWS-AlexaPolySkill/README.md

 • Now go to test the skill and test it

-you can also test it in real life i.e by using amazon alexa echo or dot that's it.
+you can also test it in real life i.e by using amazon alexa echo or echo dot

+So through echo dot or alexa echo based on your invocation name and utterances it will start replying with audio mp3 files that's it.